Borrower Services: Electronic Reserves

-When adding items to the E-Reserves section of a course on BlackBoard, the Library adheres to the University’s Copyright and Duplication Policy as enumerated in the Faculty Handbook (2005-2006) and retains the right not to include certain items in the Reserves collections if doing so does not comport with copyright law.
-MSU E-Reserves on BlackBoard areposted under the posted copyright guidelines at: http://oit.montclair.edu/bboard_copyright.pdf
+When adding items to the E-Reserves section of a course on Canvas, the Library adheres to the University’s Copyright and Duplication Policy as enumerated in the Faculty Handbook (2005-2006) and retains the right not to include certain items in the Reserves collections if doing so does not comport with copyright law.
+MSU E-Reserves on Canvas are posted under the posted copyright guidelines at: http://oit.montclair.edu/bboard_copyright.pdf

 MSU faculty can request that the Library designate certain course related materials as E-Reserves.
-Anyone submitting items for E-Reserves must register their course in one of the following course managment systems -- BlackBoard or Canavas.
+Anyone submitting items for E-Reserves must register their course in Canavas.
 To register to use the library, present a current, valid Montclair State University ID card at the Circulation Desk.

 General Procedures: All Items